 Percutaneous tibial nerve stimulation (PTNS) is an effective treatment for overactive bladder syndrome (OAB) (1).
-Patients with OAB often suffer from nocturia.
+OAB is often accompanied by nocturia (2).
 Nocturia is defined by the ICS as the complaint that the individual has to wake at night one or more times to void (2).
 First uninterrupted period of sleep (FUPS) refers to the interval before an individual awakens to urinate for the first time during a night of sleep (3).
-Short time to first void, or FUPS, in patients with nocturia is associated with lower whole-night sleep quality and impair cardiometabolic health (3).
-This study is the first to describe the effect of PTNS in patients with OAB and nocturia.
-This is also the first report in which FUPS is used as a parameter to describe the effect of PTNS on nocturia, besides episodes of nocturia.
+Short time to first void, or short FUPS, in patients with nocturia is associated with lower whole night sleep quality and impair cardiometabolic health (3).